 Since the early 1990’s, some of the most powerful drug trafficking organizations (DTOs) operating in Mexico have established distribution channels in Oklahoma.
 They utilize Oklahoma’s close proximity to the Mexican border and Oklahoma’s highway system to traffic drugs across the United States.
 In recent years, Enid law enforcement has broken up methamphetamine distribution rings, both inside city limits as well as in other parts of Garfield County.
 There has been a significant drop in the wholesale price but a large increase in the level of purity, particularly as DTOs have perfected the movement of methamphetamine in solution (“liquid meth”) and the use of local conversion laboratories used to convert and “clean” liquid meth from liquid to crystal.
 As the drug has become cheaper and more available within the region, meth substance abuse rates have skyrocketed within Garfield County.

 According to the 2017 Quality of Life Survey, 87% of Garfield County citizens believe Enid has a drug problem.

 More than 275,000 Oklahomans above the age of 12 abuse or are dependent on alcohol or illicit drugs.

 An estimated 776 youths in Garfield County meet criteria for needing substance abuse treatment.

 Finding Treatment in Enid

 Addiction does not have to control your life; there are multiple resources and facilities available to help those struggling with addiction.
-If you or a loved one is in dire need of healing from substance abuse in the Enid area, a treatment specialist can help you find the best facility with your needs in mind.
-Don’t wait any longer, talk to a dedicated treatment professional today.
+If you or a loved one is in dire need of healing from substance abuse in the Enid area, a treatment provider can help you find the best facility with your needs in mind.
+Don’t wait any longer, talk to a dedicated treatment provider today.

 Ready to get help?Don’t waste another second.
 Enter your number to receive a call from a compassionate treatment expert.